scylladb/scylladb/docs/troubleshooting/sstable-corruption.rst

    scylla[28659]:  [shard 0] database - Exception while populating keyspace '<mykeyspace>' with 'test' table from file '/var/lib/scylla/data/mykeyspace/test-fa9994e02fd811e7a4ee000000000000': sstables::malformed_sstable_exception (At directory:/var/lib/scylla/data/mykeyspace/test-fa9994e02fd811e7a4ee000000000000: no TOC found for SSTable with generation 2!.
 Refusing to boot)

-In this scenario, a missing ``TOC`` file will prevent the Scylla node from starting.
+In this scenario, a missing ``TOC`` file will prevent the ScyllaDB node from starting.

 The SSTable corporation problem can be different, for example, other missing or unreadable files.
 The following solution apply for all of the scenarios.